 To be the leading faculty in Egypt and the region, by providing high quality UK education, satisfying both UK-QAA and NAQAAE quality standards and contributing to the development of our community through innovative research that impacts the education process and the welfare of the community.

 Faculty Overview and History

-The Faculty is offering three bachelor’s degrees: Business, Economics and Political Science.
-It comprises three academic departments: Business Administration which offers a Bachelor of Business Studies Honours degree, Economics which offers a Bachelor of Science Honours degree and Political Science which offers a Bachelor of Arts Honours degree.
-The focus of the Faculty is to offer up-to-date degrees which have a solid theoretical base and a global as well as an area-specific outlook.
+The Faculty offers Bachelors of Science in Business Administration, Economics, and Political Science, as well as, a Master of Business Administration (MBA) and a Master of Science in Political Science (M.Sc.).
+The focus of the Faculty is to offer up-to-date degrees which have a solid theoretical base and a global, as well as, an area-specific outlook.

 At every stage of your degree, you may have inquiries.
 Before you got to the Faculty’s Admin Office, please check the Frequently Asked Questions (FAQs) below, as you may find the answers you are looking for and save yourself time.

 To read the full Code of Conduct for academic and Administrative staff members please click here .